sbradley7777/dot.config/conf/.emacs.d/README.md

 ##Introduction

+MOVED these emacs configuration files to another repo: [sbradley7777/emacs.d: Emacs configuration files](https://github.com/sbradley7777/emacs.d).
+These files **no longer** be installed by the `install.py` script.

 The `emacs.d` collection of files contains the main `.emacs` configuration file and the site-lisp directory that contains some .el files used by the main configuration file.

 ## How to install